 The Sustainable Development Solutions Network (SDSN) mobilises scientific and technical expertise from academia, civil society, and the private sector in support of sustainable development problem solving at local, national, and global scales.
 It engages scientists, engineers, business and civil society leaders, and development practitioners and promotes solutions initiatives that demonstrate the potential of technical and business innovation to support sustainable development.
 In addition, it

 The SDSN was launched in August 2012 under the auspices of the UN Secretary-General.
 It is led by Professor Jeffrey Sachs and its Secretariat is housed at Columbia University.

-SDSN Australia/Pacific fosters global SDSN activities within the region by developing and promoting solutions, policies and public education.
+SDSN Australia, New Zealand & Pacific (formerly SDSN Australia/Pacific) fosters global SDSN activities within the region by developing and promoting solutions, policies and public education.

 The roles of the Regional Network include:

 The Regional Network is hosted by Monash University in Melbourne, Australia.
 The University has a vast array of internal capability and external links ideally placed to assist in promoting the aims of the SDSN.
 It has strong research strengths and expertise in health and wellbeing, smart healthy and productive cities, future industries, sustainable environments and resilient cultures and communities.
 It is Australia’s most internationalised university with campuses in Asia and Africa and alliances with universities around the world.